Writing Verifiable Emails

 - Carefully proofread form emails.
 Users are suspicious that emails with obvious grammatical and spelling errors are potential phishing scams.

-- IT Services provides a series of security-related Tech Articles advising readers of the warning signs of malicious email and other dangers online.
-Include Tech Article links in a form email when appropriate.
+- IT Services provides a series of security-related how-to pages advising readers of the warning signs of malicious email and other dangers online.
+Include how-to links in a form email when appropriate.